Fast Evaluation of Unbiased Atomic Forces in ab initio Variational Monte Carlo via the Lagrangian Technique: acknowledgments

 \section{acknowledgments}

 K.N. is grateful for computational resources from the Numerical Materials Simulator at National Institute for Materials Science (NIMS), from Research Institute for Information Technology at Kyushu University under the category of General Projects on the supercomputer GENKAI, and from supercomputer Fugaku provided by RIKEN through the HPCI System Research Projects (Project ID: hp250031).
 K.N. acknowledges financial support from MEXT Leading Initiative for Excellent Young Researchers (Grant No.~JPMXS0320220025), from Murata Science and Education Foundation (Grant No.~M24AN006), and from Japan Science and Technology Agency (JST), PRESTO (Grant No.~JPMJPR24J9).
 This research was also supported by the NCCR MARVEL, a National Center of Competence in Research, funded by the Swiss National Science Foundation (Grant No. 205602).
 K.N. acknowledges Michele Casula (CNRS) for fruitful discussion about VMC force calculations.
 K.N. acknowledges the valuable comments on the method the author developed before from Dr.~Emmanuel Giner (CNRS) and Dr.~David Ceperley (UIUC) in a conference.
 We thank Guglielmo Mazzola (UZH) for organizing a seminar delivered by one of the authors K.N. at UZH.
 The seminar and subsequent discussions led to this collaboration.
+The molecular and crystal structures were depicted using VESTA~{\cite{2011MOM}}.
+We acknowledge the use of Grammarly to help us check English grammar.